 Leave it to the French to create a cookie that is as graceful at accommodating other ingredients as a Parisian is at tying a scarf about her neck.
 Spices.
 Citrus zests.
 Nuts.
 Icings.
 You’ve got not just one cook, but countless.
 Sneaky sable.

-- 2 sticks (8 ounces) unsalted butter, diced, at room temperature
+- 2 sticks unsalted butter diced, at room temperature

 - 1/2 cup granulated sugar